arouyan/lakeFS/docs/getting started/index.md

 # Getting started

 This is the best section for all those looking to get a smooth start with lakeFS.
-Jump to the section that

 ## What is lakeFS?